mastercomfig/mastercomfig/docs/README.md

 * Input
   * Optional same sensitivity for scope and other mouse enhancements

-## Screenshots

-Wondering what a certain preset looks like on different maps and viewmodels?
-You can look at the screenshots on [cfg.tf](https://cfg.tf/make/#graphics).

 ## Troubleshooting

 Having issues (like crashes or local servers not working where you can't move